 The Nominated Supervisor and relevant Educators will prepare and implement a medical conditions risk minimisation plan in consultation with families which is informed by the child's Medical Management Plan.
-The Plan will include measures to ensure: any risks are assessed and minimised
+The Plan will include measures to ensure:

-- all parents are notified of any known allergens that pose a risk to a child and how these risks will be minimised - a child does not attend the service without medication prescribed by their medical practitioner in relation to their specific medical condition.
+- practices and procedures for the safe handling of food, preparation, consumption, and service of food for the child are developed and implemented if relevant (we will follow all health, hygiene and safe food policies and procedures) - all parents are notified of any known allergens that pose a risk to a child and how these risks will be minimised - a child does not attend the service without medication prescribed by their medical practitioner in relation to their specific medical condition.